k39ajdM2/FS9/Notes.md

 ## To-do:
 1. Make new SRA submission for BioProject PRJNA693865 adding mock + NTC fastq files and associated metadata.
-2. Prepare public version of FS9 repo saving only the relevant code (all old code - save in a separate repo?)
+2. Prepare public version of FS9 repo saving only the relevant code (all old code - save in separate repo)

 ## BioProject PRJNA693865 SRA submission modification